elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-a-counterexample-and-why-is-it-important-in-logical-reasoning.md

 url: /learn/mathematics/questions/what-is-a-counterexample-and-why-is-it-important-in-logical-reasoning
 score: -1.0
 related_article1:
-    id: 170248
+    id: 170252
-    title: What is the implication operator, and how are hypothesis and conclusion related?
+    title: >-
+        Provide an example of a contradiction and explain its characteristics.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-implication-operator-and-how-are-hypothesis-and-conclusion-related
+    url: /learn/mathematics/questions/provide-an-example-of-a-contradiction-and-explain-its-characteristics
 related_article2:
-    id: 170235
+    id: 170252
-    title: What is the historical significance of propositional logic in the development of logical reasoning?
+    title: >-
+        Provide an example of a contradiction and explain its characteristics.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-historical-significance-of-propositional-logic-in-the-development-of-logical-reasoning
+    url: /learn/mathematics/questions/provide-an-example-of-a-contradiction-and-explain-its-characteristics
 related_article3:
-    id: 170258
+    id: 170257
-    title: How do you calculate the number of rows and columns needed for a truth table?
+    title: >-
+        What is the importance of planning and structure in constructing truth tables?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-calculate-the-number-of-rows-and-columns-needed-for-a-truth-table
+    url: /learn/mathematics/questions/what-is-the-importance-of-planning-and-structure-in-constructing-truth-tables
 related_article4:
-    id: 170238
+    id: 170236
-    title: What distinguishes a proposition from a non-proposition?
+    title: >-
+        How does propositional logic connect to computing?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-distinguishes-a-proposition-from-a-nonproposition
+    url: /learn/mathematics/questions/how-does-propositional-logic-connect-to-computing
 related_article5:
-    id: 170238
+    id: 170247
-    title: What distinguishes a proposition from a non-proposition?
+    title: >-
+        Describe the exclusive-or operator and its application in propositions.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-distinguishes-a-proposition-from-a-nonproposition
+    url: /learn/mathematics/questions/describe-the-exclusiveor-operator-and-its-application-in-propositions
 ---

 &nbsp;